 The MTR network consists of 11 lines, including the South Island line, which opened in December 2016.
 It also includes a service to Disneyland and the Airport Express.
 A light rail system runs between Yuen Long and Tuen Mun in the New Territories and you can also take a train to the mainland, crossing the border at Lok Ma Chau and Lo Wu.

-If you fancy a trip up to mainland China, the brand new high-speed rail system is the perfect way to do it.
+If you fancy a trip up to mainland China, the new high-speed rail system is the perfect way to do it once travel restrictions are lifted.
 The service was opened in 2018 and connects Hong Kong to 44 cities around China.
 Remember, all foreign travellers require passports and China visas, even for the shortest journeys.

 Hong Kong trams, known affectionately as “ding dings”, may not be the fastest way to travel, but sitting on the top deck provides a great view.
 You board at the back and pay at the front as you exit at the end of your journey (using Octopus card or the correct small change).
 Trams operate between Kennedy Town and Shau Kei Wan from about 5.30am to midnight.